A scalable and broadly accepted methodology will benefit all parties

 The quality indicator component involves continuous assessment of the quality of data and algorithms, and of the twin’s output and automated recommendations.
 The indicator also includes periodic assessment of the functional elements and of changes to the asset.

-The methodology and logic for how to ensure quality of data and algorithms is based on two recommended practices: DNVGL-RP-0497 Data quality assessment framework; and the forthcoming DNVGL-RP-0510 Framework for assurance of data-driven algorithms and models.
-DNVGL-RP-0497 includes a process for organizational data maturity assessment.
+The methodology and logic for how to ensure quality of data and algorithms is based on two recommended practices: DNV-RP-0497 Data quality assessment framework; and the forthcoming DNV-RP-0510 Framework for assurance of data-driven algorithms and models.
+DNV-RP-0497 includes a process for organizational data maturity assessment.

 A recommended practice to assure digital twins